ukhsa-collaboration/SIRA/README.md

 The ratio of travellers being detected at the border, against the number of travellers successfully boarding their flight then measures the success rate of the implemented border screening.

-A scientific article which fully explores the theory behind this method is currently in the process of being produced and published.
-A link will be included when this is complete.
+A scientific article which fully explores the theory behind this method is available at [medRxiv](https://doi.org/10.1101/2020.07.10.20150664).

 ----